Qix-/node-find-api/README.md

 This package is a highly-specialized, glorified regex engine that finds all API calls in a file.

-For most languages, the documentation comment block starts with a double-start block comment (e.g. `/**`), though languages that do not have these style of comments will require looking up the proper format in [langs.js](langs.js).
+For most languages, the documentation comment block starts with a double-star block comment (e.g. `/**`), though languages that do not have these style of comments will require looking up the proper format in [langs.js](langs.js).